 Climate Change: Sector Results Profile

-Climate change is a major threat to the achievement of the Millennium Development Goals in developing countries and to hard-earned development gains in all regions of the world.
+Climate change threatens the sustainability of poverty reduction and achievement of inclusive growth, and risks undermining hard-earned development gains in all regions of the world.

-The report Turn Down the Heat: Why a 4°C Warmer World Must Be Avoided, a snapshot of the latest climate science prepared for the World Bank by the Potsdam Institute for Climate Research in 2012, says we are on a path to a world 4 degrees Celsius warmer than pre-industrial times by the end of this century under current greenhouse gas emissions pledges.
-Following the Bank’s own Strategic Framework for Development and Climate Change in 2008 and the World Development Report on climate change in 2010, the report provides a clear picture of the planet in a 4°C warmer world and the disruptive impacts on agriculture, water resources, ecosystems and human health.
+Turn Down the Heat, a snapshot of the latest climate science prepared for the Bank by the Potsdam Institute for Climate Impact Research in 2012, says we are on a path to a 4°C (7.2°F) warmer world by the end of this century under current greenhouse gas emissions pledges.
+The report provides a clear picture of the devastating impacts on agriculture, water resources, ecosystems, and human health.

-Reports like Turn Down the Heat have shown that the world needs a global response equal to the scale of the global problem.
+They show that the world needs a global response equal to the scale of the problem.
 Both adaptation and mitigation efforts are essential.
-The World Bank’s work on inclusive green growth has found that with more efficient and smarter use of energy and natural resources, opportunities exist to reduce drastically the climate impact of development without slowing poverty alleviation or economic growth.
+The Bank’s work on inclusive green growth has found that with more efficient and smarter use of energy and natural resources, opportunities exist to reduce drastically the climate impact of development without slowing poverty alleviation or economic growth.

 Bank Group Contribution